GLOBAL MARKETS-Share markets gripped by caution as U.S. inflation data awaited | Business

 In the U.S., futures signaled a slightly positive opening.
 "Right now, investors are more cautious than they have been.
 September tends to be a weaker month historically for equity prices," Credit Suisse's senior investment strategist Suresh Tantia said.

-"Equity prices have been very high, so clients are more cautious now.
-There is the prospect of Fed tapering in the next 2 to 3 months and that is a negative catalyst for markets."
+Noting that equity prices had been very high, he said there was also the prospect of Fed tapering in the next 2 to 3 months "and that is a negative catalyst for markets."
 In Asia, China's tightening grip on its technology companies and a widening liquidity crisis for the country's most indebted developer again kept investors on edge.

 MSCI's broadest index of Asia-Pacific shares outside Japan was down 0.4%.
 Hong Kong's Hang Seng Index sank 1.2%, with shares of developer China Evergrande Group slumping to the lowest point since 2014 after it said it had appointed financial advisers to examine its capital structure.

-The company also said sales would fall again in August due to concerns over its debt which would hurt its liquidity and cash flow.
+The company also said sales would fall again in August on concerns over its debt which would hurt its liquidity and cash flow.
 Evergrande shares were down 11.9%.
 China's blue-chip CSI300 index lost 1.5%.
-China's technology stocks are also being closely scrutinized after authorities told the country's tech giants to stop blocking each other's links on their sites.
+China's technology stocks are being closely scrutinized after authorities told tech giants to stop blocking each other's links on their sites.

-The directive was the latest in a string of tightening regulations that has dragged down the Hang Seng Tech Index by nearly 40% since its peak this year in February.
-The Nasdaq Golden Dragon China Index, which tracks Chinese companies listed in the United States, fell 1.1% on Monday, to take its decline over the past six months to 35.5%.
+A series of tightening regulations has dragged down the Hang Seng Tech Index by nearly 40% since its peak this year in February.
+The Nasdaq Golden Dragon China Index, which tracks Chinese companies listed in the United States, fell 1.1% on Monday.
+It has declined 35.5% over the past six months.

 "We are still concerned about the regulations, what they mean and how they will be rolled out, but with the correction that is underway, that means there is some value in certain parts of the Chinese equities market," Luke Moore, Oreana Financial Services chief executive, told Reuters.
 "We don't see an end in sight to the changes yet, we think the uncertainty is going to continue and everyone is looking for clarity on how far the regulations will go and what could be next."

-The dollar index was broadly flat at 92.5 after falling back from its two-week high reached on Monday of 92.9.
-The yield on benchmark 10-year Treasury notes was slightly higher at 1.3276% compared with its U.S. close of 1.324% on Monday.
+The euro traded at $1.1815, rebounding from its lowest level since Aug.
+27, reached on Monday.
+The yield on benchmark 10-year Treasury notes was higher at 1.3428% compared with its U.S. close of 1.324% on Monday.
 The two-year yield, which rises with traders' expectations of higher Fed fund rates, touched 0.2190% compared with a U.S. close of 0.215%.

-Bond yields in the euro area were unchanged, with Germany's 10-year yield, the benchmark for the bloc, at -0.33% by 0722 GMT, near an eight-week high hit last week at -0.31%.
+Bond yields in the euro area moved up, with Germany's 10-year yield, the benchmark for the bloc, at -0.30%, hitting a two-month high.
 Oil prices hit a six-week high on Tuesday on concerns that another storm could affect output in Texas.
-U.S. crude ticked up 0.7% to $70.91 a barrel.
-Brent crude rose 0.6% to $73.96 per barrel.
+U.S. crude ticked up 0.4% to $70.76 a barrel.
+Brent crude rose 0.4% to $73.83 per barrel.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)